julien-blanchon/jax-js/README.md

 - Finish CLIP inference demo and associated features (depthwise convolution, vmap of gather, etc.)
 - Performance
-  - Improve perf of MNIST neural network
+  - Improve perf of MobileCLIP neural network
-    - Optimize conv2d further (maybe blocks -> local dims?)
     - Add fused epilogue to JIT
+    - Fix fusion of activation functions with branches like tanh
     - Reduce kernel overhead of constants / inline expressions
-  - Investigate why jax-js Matmul is 2x slower on Safari TP than unroll kernel
   - How many threads to create per workgroup, depends on hardware

 ## Milestones